LowellObservatory/Mimic/notes/wasserman1.md

 the dome parks at 45 degrees, this may be offset from the barcode reader by 100 degrees we'll have to test this

-Dome motion ramp up time so small as to be negligible
+dome motion ramp up time so small as to be negligible

 opening the shutter
   85 seconds for upper shutter, 45 seconds for lower shutter